Uncertainty quantification and multi-stage variable selection for personalized treatment regimes: Bayesian augmented learning with variable selection

-For the sake of a compact notation, we introduce $\tilde{\bm{z}}_{ij}$ to denote the $p_j$-dimensional vector of regressors at the $j$th stage for the $i$th individual, including both the covariates $\bm{z}_{ij}$ and the corresponding interactions with current and past treatments.
-The focus of our work is on data, such as the MIMIC-III clinical database, where the number of individual covariates at each stage is large.
+For the sake of compact notation, we introduce $\tilde{\bm{z}}_{ij}$ to denote the $d_j$-dimensional vector of regressors at the $j$th stage for the $i$th individual, including both the covariates $\bm{z}_{ij}$ and the corresponding interactions with current and past treatments.
+The focus of our work is on data, such as the MIMIC-III data, where the number of individual covariates at each stage is large.
 This emphasizes the need for dimensionality reduction, especially when interaction terms are incorporated into the regressions, as in \eqref{eq:normal_reg}.
-We propose to achieve this by defining a joint spike-and-slab prior for the regression coefficients $\btheta_1$ and $\btheta_2$, which we name \emph{dependent spike-and-slab} (DSS) prior.
+We propose to achieve this by defining a joint spike-and-slab prior for the regression coefficients $\btheta_1$ and $\btheta_2$, which we name \emph{dependent spike-and-slab} (DSS).
 Our proposal takes into account that some regressors, and similarly some interactions between regressors and stage-specific actions, might appear in both $\tilde{\bm{z}}_{i1}$ and $\tilde{\bm{z}}_{i2}$.
-Without loss of generality, we assume the common elements are in the first $p\leq\min( p_1, p_2)$ positions of $\tilde{\bm{z}}_{i1}$ and $\tilde{\bm{z}}_{i2}$.
-While the value taken by these regressors may vary across stages, it seems appealing to define a joint model for the corresponding regression coefficients, the rationale being that the same regressor is likely to play similar roles within the two regression models.
+Without loss of generality, we assume the common elements are in the first $d\leq\min( d_1, d_2)$ positions of $\tilde{\bm{z}}_{i1}$ and $\tilde{\bm{z}}_{i2}$.
+Although their values may vary across stages, we adopt a joint model for the associated regression coefficients, based on the expectation that the same covariate may play similar roles within the two regression models.
 To achieve this, we design a prior that induces positive correlation between the inclusion variables for the same regressor across both stages.
-Although the idea of introducing dependence among spike-and-slab priors has been explored recently by \citet{Zha23}, their approach uses a different prior specification and is not tailored to address the multi-stage framework of DTRs, as is the case in this work.
-Among the possible specifications of spike-and-slab priors considered in the literature \citep[see, e.g.,][]{Tad21}, with the purpose of simplifying computations, we opt for absolutely continuous spikes, that is we consider both normal spike and normal slab components, with a ratio $r$ between the variance of the spike and that one of the slab, considerably smaller than 1.
-We let $\delta_{lj}$, with $l=1,\ldots,p_j$, be an indicator variable such that $\delta_{lj}=1$ ($\delta_{lj}=0$) if the $l$th regressor is (is not) included in the $j$th regression, and call $w_{lj}=P(\delta_{lj}=1)$.
+The idea of introducing dependence among spike-and-slab priors was recently explored by \citet{Zha23}; however, our formulation is novel in specifically addressing the multi-stage structure of DTRs.
+Among the various spike-and-slab prior specifications discussed in the literature \citep[see][]{Tad21}, we opt for absolutely continuous spikes and model both spike and slab components as normal distributions, with the spike variance set to a small fraction $r$ of the slab variance.
+We note, however, that the structure of the DSS prior can be extended to alternative spike-and-slab specifications, our choice being driven primarily by the computational convenience of the absolutely continuous formulation.
+We let $\delta_{lj}$, with $l=1,\ldots,d_j$, be an indicator variable such that $\delta_{lj}=1$ ($\delta_{lj}=0$) if the $l$th regressor is (is not) included in the $j$th regression, and call $w_{lj}=\Pr(\delta_{lj}=1)$.
 We assume the prior variance of the regression coefficient $\theta_{lj}$ is equal to $\psi_{lj}$ if $\delta_{lj}=1$, and equal to $r\psi_{lj}$ if $\delta_{lj}=0$.
-We introduce the notation $\bdelta_{j}=(\delta_{1j},\ldots,\delta_{p_j j})$, $\bpsi_{j}=(\psi_{1j},\cdots,\psi_{p_j j})$ and $\bw_j=(w_{1j},\ldots,w_{pj})$, and define the DSS prior $p(\btheta_1,\btheta_2)$ as the distribution arising from the following hierarchy:
+We introduce the notation $\bdelta_{j}=(\delta_{1j},\ldots,\delta_{d_j j})$, $\bpsi_{j}=(\psi_{1j},\cdots,\psi_{d_j j})$ and $\bw_j=(w_{1j},\ldots,w_{pj})$, and define the DSS prior $p(\btheta_1,\btheta_2)$ as the distribution arising from the following hierarchy: